 for the cake

-- 1 c all-purpose flour plus more as needed and for dusting
+- 2 cups all-purpose flour, plus more as needed and for dusting

 - 1 tsp vanilla extract

-- 3 tbsp unsalted butter room temperature and cut into tablespoon-size slices
+- 1/2 cup unsalted butter, room temperature and cut into tablespoon-size slices

 for the custard